 The first time, after the slaughter of 4,000 by the Philistines, the Israelites brought the ark of the covenant to where they were (The ark was a tangible symbol of the presence of God.)
 With the ark nearby, they expected that it would result in victory as it had done before – like a lucky charm.
 However, the Israelites had also been worshipping idols, and specifically, the god and goddess Baalim and Ashtaroth, along with the crazy practices associated with those gods.
 So in that context, the expectation of protection from the ark amounted to blasphemy.

 The Philistine army planned the second attack again, rallied, engaged the Israelites and this time killed 30,000 while also capturing the ark.
 The Philistines placed the ark in the temple of their god Dagon but it didn’t bring tranquillity like they thought it might.
-The Dagon idol was destroyed in the ark’s presence and the people experienced severe tumour outbreaks and rat infestations.
-So the Philistines returned the ark back to the Israelites (weirdly enough along with gold replicas of the tumours and rats).
+The Dagon idol was destroyed in the ark’s presence and the people experienced severe tumor outbreaks and rat infestations.
+So the Philistines returned the ark back to the Israelites (weirdly enough along with gold replicas of the tumors and rats).

 With the ark back in Israelite custody, the prophet Samuel confronted the people, “If you are truly serious about coming back to God, clean house.
 Get rid of the foreign gods and fertility goddesses, ground yourselves firmly in God, worship him and him alone, and he’ll save you from Philistine oppression.”
 (1 Samuel 7:3).
 The people were convicted, acted, fasted, and confessed their sin.
 Samuel called on the Lord for deliverance from the invading Philistines a third time – and they won.
 We don’t read about any loss of life, and peace was brought to the region.